sai-vamsi-m/tech-wisdom-generator/README.md

 # Tech Quote Generator

-This project is a simple quote generator that displays a random quote each time the "New Quote" button is clicked.
+This project is a simple quote generator that displays a random quote each time the `New Quote` button is clicked.
 The quotes are fetched from a Quote Generator API and displayed on the webpage using HTML, CSS, and JavaScript.
 By clicking on Tweet button, we can tweet the generated quote on twitter.

 ## 🛠️ Tools Used